vEnhance/web.evanchen.cc/input/mentors.md

 The lists below are in alphabetical order.
 Larger programs (not in the categories above) are not included in this list.
 The descriptions are provided by the individuals, not by me.
+Not all entries are vetted; use at your own risk.

 Suggestions for additions to this list (including self-nominations) are welcome;
 [submit a pull request](https://github.com/vEnhance/web.evanchen.cc/edit/main/input/mentors.md)